khaledboumsik/QA_auto/README.md

 google_key = os.getenv("GOOGLE_PAGESPEED_API_KEY")

 print(f"OpenAI Key: {openai_key}")  # Should print the key if loaded correctly
-### API Documentation
-Endpoint:
-POST /start-test

-Description:
-This endpoint accepts a website URL and a list of selected tests to perform.
-It generates a report based on the selected tests and returns a downloadable Word document.

-Request Body:
 ```
 ## Features & Future Improvements